Eyob49/TMDB-CLI-Tool/README.md

 - now_playing

 🚀 Future Enhancements
-- Add colorful tables using the rich library for better CLI output
 - Implement pagination (view more than 1 page of results)
 - Add movie search by keyword (e.g., --search "Inception")
 - Export results to JSON/CSV file